citusdata/citus_docs/admin_guide/upgrading_citus.rst

 Step 1.
 Update Citus Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When doing a **major** version upgrade instead, be sure to upgrade the Citus extension first, and the PostgreSQL version second (see :ref:`upgrading_postgres`).
-Here is how to do a **minor** upgrade from 8.2 to 8.3:
+If upgrading both Citus and Postgres, always be sure to upgrade the Citus extension first, and the PostgreSQL version second (see :ref:`upgrading_postgres`).
+Here is how to do a Citus upgrade from 8.3 to 9.0:

 **Ubuntu or Debian**

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install postgresql-11-citus-8.3
+  sudo apt-get install postgresql-11-citus-9.0
   sudo service postgresql restart

 **Fedora, CentOS, or Red Hat**